Glória Maria: Death

-Maria died on 2 February 2023, in Rio de Janeiro as a consequence of a metastatic cancer that started in her lungs and spread to her brain.
+She died on 2 February 2023, in Rio de Janeiro as a consequence of a metastatic cancer that started in her lungs and spread to her brain.
 She was aged 73.

+Her life and career are depicted in the 2025 television documentary miniseries Gloria.

 Philanthropy

 Maria saw children in need during many of her travels and decided to dedicate her time to travel around the world helping others.
 She spent time in India volunteering to help care for and feed children and beggars in the country's poorest cities.
 She also served children in poor areas of Nigeria.
 She continued her efforts when returning to Brazil and met her daughters.